 - If you upgraded from DD-WRT to tomato but cannot login, it’s because you did not get the password before the upgrade, so you need to reset it – google for it

-- With very new models, sometimes the Ethernet port order may be reversed.
+- With very new router models that are not completely supported, sometimes the Ethernet port order may be reversed.
 Look for a newer firmware, or try “Invert Ports Order” option.

 - If your router reboots while doing BitTorrent, etc., reduce the number of connections in the router and/or BitTorrent client.